Basel parts with coach Koller after Europa League exit - WHIZ News

 Basel said in a statement Koller would not have his contract renewed after completing the Swiss Cup competition this month.

-Basel is preparing for a delayed semifinal match after returning from the Europa League tournament in Germany, where it lost to Shakhtar Donetsk 4-1 last week.
+Basel is preparing for the delayed domestic semifinal match after returning from the Europa League tournament in Germany, where it lost to Shakhtar Donetsk 4-1 last week.

+Later Wednesday, Basel said three players tested positive for COVID-19 and a fourth who had spent time with them was also self-isolating and would miss the cup game next Tuesday.

 Koller took over at Basel two years ago after a successful spell with the Austrian national team, including qualifying for the 2016 European Championship.